Back of the Yards (New City)

 Gangs headquartered Saints, City Knights, Latin Souls, Party Players, Rebels, Two Six,

 The area was first platted and settled in the year 1865 when the construction of the Union Stock Yards began that opened on Christmas Day of that year.
 The area was a part of Lake Township that was developed in the year 1850.
 Lake Township would offer a major stock yard, slaughterhouse, and meat packing plant that offered to employ thousands of newly arrived immigrants.
 Irish and German immigrants were the first to arrive and settle in this area as they had no means for transportation nor could they afford public transportation.
 The area was platted with several cheap homes and apartment buildings that could easily house the impoverished immigrants for a cheap rate.
-The city of Chicago heavily discriminated against the Irish back in these days but the town of “Lake” was perfect for them due to how cheap it was to live here.
+The city of Chicago heavily discriminated against the Irish back in these days but the town of “Lake” was perfect for them due to how cheap living was.

 The stock yards dumped gallons of carnal waste of animal remnants and refuses into the Chicago River polluting the water giving it the term “Bubbly Creek.”
 The stock yards would dump other waste in the streets and all around because there was no regulation due to the area being severely impoverished and neglected.
 The streets were not paved and there was no sewage system in this town as trash was strewn about in the streets and especially the alleyways.
 Workers lived in already dilapidated buildings with no toilets or running water.
 Many slept on dirt ground over pieces of cardboard.
 These horrid conditions gave rise to Irish street gangs that roamed the neighborhood looking to steal food and other items and to also brawl with other Irish gangs.
 Crooked ward bosses, business men and crooked politicians found the area to be ripe with young thugs looking for any opportunity to make even a penny by doing a dirty deed.
 The Irish gang members would be paid to terrorize voters, cause damage to businesses or even hurt someone in exchange for a small payment from the crooked ward bosses.
 The cycle would continue once these Irish gang members grew older and became active in politics in Chicago’s corrupt political machine.
+Irish gangs bullied the German youths in the neighborhood and also newly arrived Czech youths in the 1870s.
+The Irish gangs were controlled by crooked politics and by the Irish Mafia.

 In the 1880s Polish immigrants made their way into this town of Lake and took up employment in the stock yards, the yards loved employing them because they were seen as “strikebreakers,” which were newer employees that were more grateful to deal with low pay and the harsh and long working hours.